- Published on

 ๐ง Detailed Explanation:

-checks identity
+๐น is checks identity

-๐น - It checks whether two variables refer to the same object in memory.
+- It checks whether two variables refer to the same object in memory.

-is a singleton in Python โ there's only one instance of it.
+Noneis a singleton in Python โ there's only one instance of it.

 x = None